Exidy: History

 Harold Ray “Pete” Kauffman had worked in the technological field at Data Disc Corporation with Charles McEwan and John Metzler.
 When the two broke off to form the graphics terminal company Ramtek Corporation in Sunnyvale, California, Kauffman joined them as a marketing executive.
-In late 1972, Kauffman was one of a handful of engineers sent to examine the prototype of Atari Inc’s Pong (1972) in the Andy Capp’s Tavern in Sunnyvale.
+In late 1972, Kauffman was one of a handful of engineers sent to examine the prototype of Atari Inc’s Pong (1972) in the Andy Capp's Tavern in Sunnyvale.
 Kauffman recalled of the experience:

 "I was really excited when I first saw the Pong game on test at a local pub.
 It was assembled in an old oak barrel ‘table model’ without a coin door.
-The quarters just dropped into the barrel…After playing the game, I tried to move it slightly.
-It wouldn’t move.
+The quarters just dropped into the barrel...After playing the game, I tried to move it slightly.
+It wouldn't move.
 It must have been full of quarters.
 This could not have been a fad!"

 Ramtek subsequently got into manufacturing coin-operated video games as a side business.
 Kauffman, however, believed that he could do more with a company dedicated to exploiting the new trend in electronic games.
 He and Ampex engineer Samuel Hawes formed a new company to enter the coin-op industry, Exidy, Inc on October 30, 1973.
 The name was a portmanteau of the phrase, “Excellence in Dynamics.”

-Exidy’s first products were in the ball-and-paddle genre, including a basic clone of Atari’s Pong and TV Pinball (1974), which may have been modeled on an unreleased Ramtek game called Knockout.
+Exidy's first products were in the ball-and-paddle genre, including a basic clone of Atari's Pong and TV Pinball (1974), which may have been modeled on an unreleased Ramtek game called Knockout.
 In 1975, Exidy began manufacturing electro-mechanical games with a game called Old Time Basketball (1975).

 To help get their games a wider market, Exidy opened a licensing arrangement with the large amusement manufacturer Chicago Coin to license their video games.
 In 1975, John Metzler joined Exidy from Ramtek and produced a game called Destruction Derby (1975).
-Under the licensing arrangement, Chicago Coin produced a version called Demolition Derby (1975) which became a success, but they refused to pay their licensing fees to Exidy due to Chicago Coin’s failing financial state.
+Under the licensing arrangement, Chicago Coin produced a version called Demolition Derby (1975) which became a success, but they refused to pay their licensing fees to Exidy due to Chicago Coin's failing financial state.
 Needing to make a distinct game to compete with Demolition Derby, another engineer who had joined from Ramtek named Howell Ivy was assigned to create a quick turnaround.
 The resulting game, Death Race (1976), was a minor success before it attracted notice for its violent content.
 The resulting controversy gave Exidy a national profile with stories appearing on 60 Minutes and The New York Times as well as increased sales of the game.
 Several follow-up games from the company used the Death Race hardware, including Super Death Chase (1977) and Score (1977).

-The salesman and spokesman for the company during the Death Race controversy, Paul Jacobs, served as the company’s chief sales person from 1976-1978 and 1983-1984.
+The salesman and spokesman for the company during the Death Race controversy, Paul Jacobs, served as the company's chief sales person from 1976 to 1978 and 1983-1984.
 Originally from Chicago Coin, Jacobs helped to build the company to become the third biggest manufacturer of arcade video games in 1977 and stabilized the company during a period of uncertainty after a downturn in video arcade games.